Thyroid Lumps & Neck Nodules

 • Thyroid Scan: Involves the use of radioactive iodine or technetium to evaluate nodule function and is particularly useful for nodules causing hyperthyroidism.

-At Aglow ENT Centre, our thyroid specialist is also trained to do thyroid surgery in Singapore.
+At Aglow ENT Centre, our head and neck surgeon is also trained to do thyroid surgery in Singapore.
 Thyroid lump treatment generally depends on their size, type, and whether they produce excess thyroid hormones or are cancerous.
-Treatments involving the removal of a thyroid nodule generally is dependent on the following factors:
+Treatments involving the removal of a thyroid nodule generally depends on the following factors:

 • Whether the nodule is potentially cancerous